Molly Pinkus

 Career Overview

-Molly obtained her LLB and LLM from the London School of Economics.
+Molly obtained her LLB and LLM from the London School of Economics and Political Science.
 She specialised at Masters Level in criminal procedure and criminology.
 Molly went on to practice in criminal law and has acted in the full range of criminal cases.

 Molly is regularly instructed in substantial and serious criminal cases, including murder and manslaughter, gang related crime and county lines drug dealing.
-She has appeared as leading junior in cases including rape and internet grooming, modern slavery, conspiracy to supply firearms and manslaughter.
+She has appeared as leading junior in cases including rape and internet grooming, modern slavery, conspiracy to supply firearms, manslaughter and attempted murder.

 Molly is ranked in Legal 500 as a Leading Individual and is praised for her advocacy and client skills.
 She is also ranked in Chambers and Partners as an advocate who “clients love and solicitors seek out for tough cases.”